 Basically, his answer boiled down to this: whoever did it did a good thing.
 This response only added to the stir created by the initial accusation that Russia was behind the activities of the “Fancy Bears”.
 The fear of Russia manipulating presidential elections in the world’s mightiest democracy has been spreading across the United States.
 Getting to the real perpetrators of hacking attacks is notoriously difficult.
 Yet seen from the Kremlin hackers perform a valuable public service by revealing secrets – not to foreign intelligence services, but to the western public.
 The political power of these revelations was first demonstrated by WikiLeaks, which broke the confidentiality of US diplomatic cables.
 The effect was much enhanced by the Snowden files, which exposed, inter alia, US spying on other western leaders.

 The same rule applies for former holders of political office (eg The former President, James Tucker, is to make a political comeback.
 Similarly, Leader of the Opposition is capped up only if accompanied by the name.
 Governments are not capped up (eg The Italian government has resigned).
 Reported speech burka.
 5 skills college grads need to get a job.
 The job market for recent college graduates is improving, according to a new survey by CareerBuilder.
 Sixty-five percent of employers report that they plan to hire new grads this year, up 8% from last year.
 Not only should it be easier for newly-minted degree holders to land a job, but they can also expect higher salaries than in the past.
 One-third of employers say that they plan to pay more this year than in 2014, with 25% offering salaries of $50,000 or more.
-The Real Reason New College Grads Can’t Get Hired.
-It’s because college kids today can’t do math, one line of reasoning goes.
+Overall, hiring for the class of 2014-2015 should be up by 16%, according to a survey of 5,700 employers by Michigan State University.

 These are all good theories, but the problem with the unemployability of these young adults goes way beyond a lack of STEM skills.
 As it turns out, they can’t even show up on time in a button-down shirt and organize a team project.
 The technical term for navigating a workplace effectively might be soft skills, but employers are facing some hard facts: the entry-level candidates who are on tap to join the ranks of full-time work are clueless about the fundamentals of office life.

 Fast Company uncovered a wide gap in the way each group thinks about business culture and their radically different ideas about work-life balance.
 But there’s another disconnect brewing, and this one is between managers and the newest members of the workforce: college graduates.
 A new report from PayScale, a provider of on-demand compensation data and software, in partnership with Future Workplace, an executive development firm, reveals that while 87% of recent graduates feel well prepared to hit the ground running after earning their diplomas, only half of hiring managers agree with them.
 This isn’t totally surprising, as Fast Company reported that the class of 2016 is overwhelmingly optimistic about their prospects for getting a job within their field of study.